khezen/maildesk/README.md

 # maildesk

-Python Library to read email from any email service, just dowload to yout python script folder.
+Python Library to read email from any email service.
+You can just dowload to yout python script folder or install it with pip.
 This library using Imaplib python to read email with IMAP protocol.

 ## Usage